zenithlee/OpenWorld/README.md

 ## AXIS MUNDI *OpenWorld*
-Open World is a New Internet, Spatial Server and 3D Browser.
-The VR internet is managed by the VR Consortium and connects many VR experiences into one seamless universe.
+Open World is a New Internet, Spatial Server, and 3D Web Browser.
+The VR internet is managed by the Open World Consortium and connects many VR experiences into one seamless universe.
+The Open World has its own constitution and voting rights.

 64 Bit Engine (both in memory and Coordinates)
 Spatial 3D server